Call for California Advocates

 - Post to Twitter, Facebook, or Instagram using the hashtags #outofkidshands (reflecting this specific campaign) and #mapoli (which will help people interested in Massachusetts politics find your posts)

-- Read our health inequities fact sheet, policy brief , MA fact sheet, dietary supplements regulation fact sheet, supplement stories, H.1942 Talking Points, policy action videos, and science summaries to learn more – then share it with a friend or colleague!
+- Read our health inequities fact sheet, policy brief , MA fact sheet, dietary supplements regulation fact sheet, supplement stories, MA talking points, CA talking points, policy action videos, and science summaries to learn more – then share it with a friend or colleague!